the project

 Carinthia University of Applied Sciences | Fachhochschule Kärnten

 Research and development make an important contribution to transforming broad university knowledge into practical application solutions and to promoting cooperation between companies and universities.
 The research priorities are bundled in a disciplinary and interdisciplinary manner.
-3 Research Units and 1 Research Center are involved in the iLEAD project.
+3 Research Units are involved in the iLEAD project.

 Research Groups